Superdanby/TCP_server/README.md

 `python3 client.py [server ip address] [port]`

 ## Benchmark

 Benchmark the server with `make -j`

 ## Performance

-The server processes around 450 requests per second on Fedora 30, i7-8705g
+The server processes around 700 requests per second on Fedora 30, i7-8705g.

+Note that the number of client processes will have an impact on the number of requests received by the server.